Organized Crime, Blue-collar Crime, Pink-collar

 offenders are (a) as criminally versatile and (b) as prone to deviance as common

 offenders.
-Authors investigate the criminal records of white-collar and common offenders
+Authors investigate the criminal records of white-collar crime and common

-and their respective levels of participation in deviant activities.
-Some white-collar
+offenders and their respective levels of participation in deviant activities.
+Some

-offenders are involved in crime and deviance to much the same degree as typical street
+white-collar offenders are involved in crime and deviance to much the same degree as

-criminals.
-Large majority differ significantly from street criminals in these regards,
+typical street criminals.
+Large majority differ significantly from street criminals in

-contradicting the theory and limiting its generality.
-Authors argue that the theory's
+these regards, contradicting the theory and limiting its generality.
+Authors argue that

-rejection of motives as important causal forces is misguided and that a more complex
+the theory's rejection of motives as important causal forces is misguided and that a more

-causal structure is needed to account for patterns of white-collar offending. -
+complex causal structure is needed to account for patterns of white-collar crime and white

 Women and White-Collar Crime